-You don't have to spend a lot on a NAS enclosure
+Looking for an affordable NAS enclosure?
+These are your best options.

 - Limited memory

-The DS220j offers everything you need from a budget NAS enclosure, and the software on offer makes it a standout option.

-2. Western Digital My Cloud Home 3TB: Best for Beginners
+2. Western Digital My Cloud Home 3TB: Best for beginners

-If you're looking for an integrated NAS enclosure that comes with a hard drive built-in, Western Digital's My Cloud Home is a solid choice.
+If you're looking for an integrated NAS enclosure with a hard drive built-in, Western Digital's My Cloud Home is a solid choice.
 The enclosure is aimed at first-time NAS buyers, and it lets you easily back up photos from your phone and data from Windows and macOS machines in your house.
 There's also a USB 3.0 port at the back for slotting in an external drive and transferring its contents over to the NAS.

-You also get the option to stream locally-stored content on devices in your home network, and with individual user accounts, your family members will be able to save content from their devices to the NAS directly.
+You also can stream locally stored content on devices in your home network.
+With individual user accounts, your family members will be able to save content from their devices to the NAS directly.
 WD also has a My Cloud Home app that gives you access to the NAS on the go.

 The software features are limited here, but if you're just looking to get a NAS to backup data and stream media locally on your home network, the My Cloud Home is a decent choice.
 Considering you're getting the enclosure and a 3TB drive for a low price, it's a great value.